rbrennan55/project-sports-analytics-NHL/README.md

 ## Future Work
 This project is an ongoing effort, and future updates may include additional seasons, and more in-depth analysis on suplimentary statistics.
 We welcome contributions and suggestions from the community to further enhance this repository.
 We have outlined areas of work that are most important:
 - Age was used and not the years of expereince.
-Years of expereince is a valuable metric
+Years of expereince is a valuable metric and should be added.
+- Game-by-Game analysis should provide more gandular analysis.
 - Nationality counts per team per season dropped considerably in 2012 and began to increase season following.
 Analysis of this is required
--

 ## Team Members
 Joel Demontigny, Ravina Kolsawala, Ron Brennan